BatsResearch/taglets/README.md

 # initial_model = bit_backbone()

 # Configure your Task instance
+# SCADS and SCADS Embedding files for the setup of SCADS used in the paper (ConceptNet + ImageNet21k)
+# is automatically downloaded when you install and set up TAGLETS
 scads_path = 'predefined/scads.imagenet22k.sqlite3' # Path to SCADS file
 scads_embedding_path = 'predefined/embeddings/numberbatch-en19.08.txt.gz' # Path to SCADS Embedding file
 # Path to processed SCADS Embedding file where all embeddings of nodes without images are removed